Reflex Card Review: An Expensive Unsecured Card to Build CreditCredit Cards for Bad Credit

 • Mobile app for account management

-The Reflex Card is an option for someone who either has a limited credit history or perhaps bad credit to rebuild their credit score.
+The Reflex Card is an option for someone who either has a limited credit history or perhaps bad credit to rebuild their credit.
 Most applicants will be approved, although some are required to pay a security deposit up to their credit limit.

 This isn’t common with the Reflex Card as it is primarily an unsecured card, meaning most applicants won’t pay the security deposit.